 - 25 hours of training with Dr. David Clark

-- Re-attendance for life – Retake the class on-site, via livestream or via online, self-paced learning as many times as you’d like for attendance hours.
+- Re-attendance – Retake the class on-site, via Livestream, or via online, self-paced learning as many times as you’d like as an audit.

 - 3 months of unlimited access to Medline upon completion of the module